apache/yunikorn-core/docs/developer-guide.md

 You can also use the same approach to run the scheduler locally but connecting to a remote kubernetes cluster, as long as the `$HOME/.kube/config` file is pointing to that remote cluster.

-### How to use

-The simplest way to run YuniKorn is to leverage our pre-built docker images.
-YuniKorn could be easily deployed to Kubernetes with a yaml file, running as a customized scheduler.
-Then you can run workloads with this scheduler.
-Example deployments are described in [here](user-guide.md).

 ## Core component build

 The scheduler core, this repository build, by itself does not provide a functional scheduler.